 It is expected that all performance elements in the marking schema will be assessed over the two days of the examination, but if this is not the case, the item is scored as 'not assessed' (N/A).
-For example, it is possible that the day 2 criterion: 'Able to identify domains of presentation that are outside scope of practice and recommend referral to relevant expert(s)' is not appropriate to the particular case, and so the examiner may choose the N/A mark allocation.
+For example, it is possible that the day 2 criterion: 'Able to identify domains of presentation that are outside scope of practice and recommend referral to relevant expert(s)' is not appropriate to the particular case, and so the examiner may choose the N/A Australian College of Physiotherapists Training Program Manual (v.
+March 2021)

+mark allocation.
 In this event, an adjustment is made so that the score allocated is a percentage of the total number of items assessed. ie. the maximum total mark over all three sections of the clinical case examination (25 criteria) is usually 100, but if one criterion is N/A the exam would be marked out of 96.